vykranyi/coursera/README.md

 # coursera
-this is a repo for learning projects
+this is a repo for cursera projects